 Be responsible, obey the rules of parks and common sense.

-Keep a good distance from all wildlife, never feed, touch or encourage.
+Keep a good distance from all wildlife.

 And never confuse a wild wolf with your four legged family members.
+Wild Wolves are not domestic dogs.

 Enjoy your wolf trekking!